The golden hour problem

 Rule of thumb: Delay unknown updates by default, fast-track known security fixes deliberately.

-If you take nothing else from this post, implement a 7-day cooldown on your automated CI/CD dependency updates this week.
+If you take nothing else from this post, implement a 7-day cooldown on your automated CI/CD dependency updates and IDE extension updates this week.
 The configuration is minimal, the protection is immediate, and the risk reduction is real.

 For teams worried about being “slowed down”: you’re likely already waiting days or weeks between dependency updates in practice.
 Cooldowns simply formalize this delay and make sure it applies consistently, including on that one rushed Friday afternoon deploy.